Vic-Warden/Digital-Life-Hipper-Monitoring/docs/data/ai.md

 <br>for a more visual impact we also used the KMeans on multiple variables of clusters to see what the impact was, and since our data was only in 2 dimensions we could easilly visualise the plots along 2 axis.<br>

 ## Trainings data
+the training data exists from the labels that came from the clustered data from the previous clustering work.<br>
+these clusters were exported as a label inside of a trainings data .csv file.<br>

 ## The model
+we have only 3 features we can use for predictions,

 ## usage

+### retraining the model

+### making predictions